jcolag/entropy-arbitrage/2022-02-07-cripple-creek.md

 My note-taking application needed a library bumped.

 Maybe more interestingly to people running Node.js applications, something changed on my system that began causing errors when running **Miniboost**, crashing the program before it could start.
-Searching for the error message suggests that it's an [OpenSSL](https://en.wikipedia.org/wiki/OpenSSL) issue, probably low on the technology stack, since nothing this program does involves encryption.
+Searching for the error message suggests that it's an {% wiki OpenSSL|OpenSSL|en %} issue, probably low on the technology stack, since nothing this program does involves encryption.

 The solution to the error is to set an environment variable, instructing libraries to use older versions of algorithms.